 How Can I Watch Disney+ In The UK?

 Being a streaming service, you can only watch Disney+ with a broadband connection and a supported streaming device.
-That means it’s not available on Freeview, or as part of a “traditional” pay-TV cable/satellite service.
-(Though you can get it as an app on Sky Q, which would still need to be connected to the internet).
+That means it’s not available on Freeview, or as part of a “traditional” pay-TV cable/satellite service (Though you can get it as an app on Sky Q or Sky Glass, which would still need to be connected to the internet).

 How Much Does Disney+ Cost?

-Unlike Netflix, there are no separate tiers – the normal subscription gives you everything, including 4K/HDR quality for some of the content.
+Unlike Netflix, there are no separate tiers – the normal subscription gives you everything, including 4K/HDR quality for some of the content, and the Star library.

 Which Devices Can I Watch Disney+ On?